nickrtorres/cecs342-lab/00/fe.md

 ## Example

-An example lexer and parser for Arithmos is provided in the [example/] directory.
+An example [lexer] and [parser] for Arithmos -- the language described above -- is provided in the [example/] directory.
 The implementation is about 100 lines and does not perform any semantic analysis.
-Additionally, the input stream is split on whitespace, so you'll need to add space around lexemes (e.g. `let x = 42 ; print x` instead of `let x = 42; print x`).
+Additionally, the input stream is split on whitespace, so you'll need to add space around lexemes (e.g. `let x = 42 ; print x` instead of
+`let x = 42; print x`).

 @TODO